mesmo-dev/cobmo/docs/data.md

 | `linearization_co2_concentration` | ppm | |
 | `linearization_ventilation_rate_per_square_meter` | m/s | |

-## `building_parameter_sets`
+## `parameters`

 Parameter definitions, which includes constants and user-defined parameters.

 In all tables, a `parameter_name` string can be used to define numerical parameters in place of numerical values.
-During building model setup, those strings will be parsed from the `building_parameter_sets` table to obtain the corresponding numerical values.
+During building model setup, those strings will be parsed from the `parameters` table to obtain the corresponding numerical values.

 | Column | Unit | Description |
 | --- |:---:| --- |